chengchingwen/Pickle.jl/README.md

 2.  framework for easily analyze and implement required translation methods.
-For those data which are be stored in a `Defer` object which is similar to `Expr` but is mutable.
+For those data which are not able to restore directly will be stored in a `Defer` object which is similar to `Expr` but is mutable.

 ```jl
 julia> Pickle.deserialize("test/test_pkl/test-np.pkl")